Scripture Reading: Luke 21 - 22 …

 THIS blood … CHRIST's blood, was different.
 HIS blood was the perfect sacrifice for sin and through faith in Him the door to heaven and access to the Father would be given to all who believed.
 This was the most important transition in the history of mankind!!
 Throughout the entire Church age those who believe are called to "do this in remembrance of" Jesus, the Christ, our Savior.

-This was the time for Satan and the Pharisees and others to do their worst … but Jesus would win … There will be another time when the forces of evil attempt to exterminate the followers of Christ and the descendants of Abraham, but they will fail again.
+This was now the time for Satan and the Pharisees and others to do their worst … but Jesus would win!
+There will be another time when the forces of evil attempt to exterminate the followers of Christ and the descendants of Abraham, but they will fail again.
 All that Jesus said would happen did, just as He said it would.
 Judas betrayed Him, Peter denied Him and the soldiers mocked Him.
 Soon the people would reject Him.
 But in spite of all that, "the Son of Man will be seated at the right hand of the mighty God" (22:69).
-Nothing can or will stop God's plan from being fulfilled … no thing and no one!
+Nothing can or will stop God's plan from being fulfilled!

 "Father in heaven, as we live in the midst of the fulfillment of the ages, open my eyes to see clearly the truth You have revealed in Your Word.
 I confess my sin before You and claim the blood of Jesus as my only hope.
-I believe He bore my sin and that my sins are forgiven solely and completely by Your grace, and that Your Spirit now lives within me, conforming me to the image of Jesus as I seek You through Your Word.
+Continue Your work in me through Your Spirit and Your Word, conforming me to the image of Christ.
 Thank You, Father, for loving me and saving me, in Jesus' name, Amen"